- Surprising Yoga Benefits!

 Yoga Benefits for Children and Young People

-As well as being great for adults, yoga practice has been shown to have a number of positive benefits for children, too.
+As well as being great for adults, yoga practice has a number of positive benefits for children, too.

-It was through this study that they found that yoga was particularly good at helping to manage the condition.
+It was through this piece of research that they found that yoga was particularly good at helping to manage the condition.

 Children with Autism Spectrum Disorder (ASD) also responded well to yoga practice.

 Mandala yoga, in particular, was shown to be beneficial in helping to develop stronger social and emotional skills in a 2018 research project.